Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation

 \section{Proposed Multi-modal Surrogate Models}

 We propose two BNN-based multi-modal surrogate models: a joint model and a layered model.
 The models are influenced by different surrogate modeling and multi-modal learning methods, and are distinct in their use of data from different modalities.
+The joint model models values from all data sources as one combined vector output from a single BNN.
+The layered model is comprised of two BNNs, one modeling auxiliary sources and one modeling the main quantity of interest.
+Output from the network modeling the auxiliary sources, including predicted values between observations, is used as additional input to the main network.
 These models are trained on observations $\{(\bm{x}_i,\bm{y}_i)\}_{i=1}^n$ of a main data modality, and auxiliary observations $\{(\bm{x}^{(m)}_j,\bm{y}^{(m)}_j)\}_{j=1}^{n_m}$ for $m=1,\dots,M$ from $M$ additional data modalities.